achilles-mantel/achilles-mantel.github.io/memory-bank/progress.md

   - Fixed circular dependency in Formatter class
   - Added error handling for local storage unavailability
   - Improved validation for extreme time values
-- **New Integer Multiplication Exercise Feature**:
+- **Integer Multiplication Exercise Feature**:
   - Generates ten random 3-digit by 3-digit multiplication questions
-  - Shows answers only when a button is clicked
+  - Checks answers when Next button is clicked
+  - Shows a summary of results at the end with color-coded feedback
-  - Keeps a history of the questions
+  - Keeps a history of the questions with toggle to show/hide
   - Compatible with phones and tablets
   - Includes sound effects for engagement